 Elite athletes have a burning passion and desire to succeed in their chosen sport.
 They love what they do.
 Serena Williams is a classic example.
 She still has a burning desire to continue playing tennis and achieve more in the game.
 Even though she is now a mother, she kept her match fitness high during her pregnancy.
 Now, she has returned with her prior commitment and drive.
 Roger Federer is one of the oldest players, yet his passion and love for the game have kept him willing to do what is necessary to be at the peak of his game and remain at the pinnacle of the sport.

 - What about you?
 Do you love what you do every day?
 If you do, congratulations, you are one of the lucky ones.
 I love my work, yet many people don’t like theirs.
-Athletes know they can’t be their best if they don’t have passion.
-So, how can you identify your true passion or find the spark to ignite your inner drive?
-This is key to creating a champion mindset.
+Athletes know they can’t perform at their best if they don’t have passion.
+The question therefore is: “How can you identify your true passion or find the spark to ignite your inner drive?:”

 Athletes work on stepping through their fears and doubts.
 In sports, one of the most common roadblocks is performance anxiety.
-I believe a classic example of this is with Sam Stosur.
+I believe a classic example of this is the amazing athlete, Sam Stosur.
 She puts an incredible amount of pressure on herself when she performs in Australia and has the expectations of every Australian on her back.
-Her past failures seem to haunt her, and this year once again lost early on in the tournament.
-While she is an awesome player and often plays with a champion mindset, she has yet to find the keys to overcoming her inner demons here on Australian courts.
-Champions who come back from the brink of a loss have mastered their emotions and found a way to rise above their doubts and inner demons.
+Her past failures seem to haunt her and tend to come into play.
+The result, frequently losing in early on in the tournament.
+While she is an awesome player and often plays with a champion mindset, overcoming this inner battle is, I believe the last ingredient that will truly give her the edge.
+And, a true champion mindset.
+Champions who come back from the brink of a loss learn to master their emotions and find a way to rise above their doubts and inner demons.

 - Where or what do you fear or feel anxious about in your business?
 Is it a big sales target you have?
 Is it anxiety about going for a promotion, a new job or fear of stepping up and establishing a business?

-- Do you push through your fears and go for it or have you let fear stop you from stepping up in your life?
+- Do you push through your fears and go for it or do you let fear stop you from stepping up in your life?

 - Are you sitting in your comfort zone or do you continually push yourself to move out of it?

 Playing in the zone, or getting into flow is a key to sports success.
-It’s then when everything comes together, time stands still, and the ultimate point gained.
-This is the ultimate focus and part of living a champion mindset.
+It’s then when everything comes together, time stands still, and the critical point won.
+This is the ultimate focus and part of the proof of a champion mindset.

 - How often are you in flow in your business?